 MORE RECIPES TO ENJOY

-COUNT CARBS EASILY
+COUNT CARBS and Nutrition Facts EASILY

 This recipe template walks you through every step.
 And you can keep it for future reference.
 Just calculate it once and you’re done!